 Although numerous arguments have been made in the literature on positive role of trade on economic growth, disputes remain (see Baldwin and Robert-Nicoud, 2008; Frankel and Romer, 1999; Krueger, 1999; Lucas, 1990, among others).
 While the canonical (neoclassical) theory may seem to suggest that trade opening and reforms have a positive impact on economic growth, numerous trade theorists cast doubt on this proposition (see Krueger, 1999; Rodrik, 1995, among others).
 Extensive empirical literature also provides mixed evidence (see, Rodriguez and Rodrik, 2000; Sachs and Fischer, 1995; Winters and Masters, 2013, among others).
 On the other hand, the phenomenon of growth in international trade concurrent with widening income inequality in recent decades has brought an additional dimension to these debates (see Baldwin and Cain, 2000; Bound and Johnson, 1989; Cline, 1997; Jones, 1996; Katz and Murphy, 1992; Oladi and Beladi, 2008, among others).
 Despite the fact that these debates span about half a century, the subject matter is still unsettled both in academia and in policy circle.
 The recent populist waves of nationalism and protectionism have only intensified the public discourse both in developed and developing countries.
-The current paper is an attempt to go beyond the canonical models to present a theory of trade, growth and inequality.
+The current paper is an attempt to go beyond the canonical models and present a theory of trade, growth and inequality.
 It also contributes to a branch of literature that deals with global production fragmentation and offshoring (see Antras and Helpman, 2004; Grossman and Rossi-Hansberg, 2008, among others).
-In particular, our paper is closely related to Nakanishi and Long (2020) that address the impact of virtual mobility of labor and global task fragmentation on endogenous growth rate as well as the effects of R&D offshoring on skilled wages and to Bandyopadhyay and Mitra (2020) that consider the impacts of international task fragmentation and offshoring on wages in developed and developing economies.
+In particular, our paper is closely related to Nakanishi and Long (2020) that address the impact of virtual mobility of labor and global task fragmentation on endogenous growth rate as well as the effects of R&D offshoring on skilled wages.2